gianni-rosato/hwenc-ssimu2-plotter/README.md

 ## Usage
 `./ssimu2_hwenc_plotter.sh [source] [output.csv]`

+For editing the script with ffmpeg vaapi options, check [here](https://ffmpeg.org/ffmpeg-codecs.html#VAAPI-encoders) for ffmpeg's docs on the subject.

 ## Results
 The first column in the csv file will be the target bitrate for each encode, with rows containing corresponding SSIMULACRA2 scores.
 You can see what those mean [here](https://github.com/cloudinary/ssimulacra2#usage).